simdjson/simdjson/doc/performance.md

 If you're using simdjson to parse multiple documents, or in a loop, you should make a parser once and reuse it.
 The simdjson library will allocate and retain internal buffers between parses, keeping buffers hot in cache and keeping memory allocation and initialization to a minimum.
-In this manner, you can parse terabytes of JSON data without doing any allocation.
+In this manner, you can parse terabytes of JSON data without doing any new allocation.

 ```c++
 dom::parser parser;